bstep0/AttendU/USERMANUAL.md

 ## <span style="color:#00853E;"> FAQ</span>

 **Q: I forgot my password.
 Can I change it?**
 **A:** If you happen to forget your password, please reset your password through UNT's account management system.
-Once you reset your password, you can log back into the FRAS system using your new credentials.
+Once you reset your password, you can log back into the AttendU system using your new credentials.

 **Q: Can I use my phone’s camera?**
 **A:** Yes, if your mobile browser supports it — though we recommend using desktop webcams are more reliable.
 At this point in time, our user interface is built for desktop and may not be easily viewable on mobile devices.